Keeping the lights on is not enough for a CIO

 What does IT see as its core business?
 Where will it add the most value to the organisation?
 By having this clearly defined within IT strategy as part of supporting a wider organisational strategy the answers to these questions will help clarify the most suitable technology solutions, in essence creating some guiding principles for making architectural or technology decisions.
 For example, an internal IT team may decide to outsource database support as it does not have enough work for a full-time person and it is deemed to be non-core to its operations.

-The CIO needs to ensure that the IT basics are done correctly (e.g. network and application stability/availability) is the building block for creating credibility and stability.
-Without this in place an Organisation may, for example, have the best apps on the market but which are constantly unavailable and unusable by the Organisation and its customers
+The CIO needs to ensure that the IT basics are done correctly (e.g. network and application stability/availability) are the building blocks for creating credibility and stability.
+Without this in place an Organisation may, for example, have the best apps on the market but which are constantly unavailable and unusable by the Organisation and its customers.

 Poor foundations mean that supporting Organisational growth will be hard for an IT team to achieve.
 Getting the foundations right needs to be done in conjunction with setting a clear strategy and being focused on what is core to IT and ultimately the Organisation.